Gdoc/Admin

 Some perspective on the progress made regarding marriage equality

 The rate of adoption of marriage equality legislation over time gives us some perspective on just how quickly things have changed.
-In the year 2000 same-sex marriage was not legal in any country – 20 years later it was legal in many more.
+The first chart shows that in the year 2000, same-sex marriage was not legal in any country – two decades later it was legal in many more.

 Changes in attitudes towards homosexuality are one of the key factors that have enabled the legal transformations that are making same-sex marriage increasingly possible.10